myllynen/byteman-automation-tutorial/README.md

-The test program will print every 10 seconds statistics how many objects have been created, how many calls to different methods have been made, and the average lifetime of the created objects.
+The test program will print every 10 seconds statistics how many objects have been created, how many calls to different methods have been made, and the average lifetime of created objects.

-Note that these statistics are provided to allow verifying the later results when using Byteman, with real programs these kinds of counters and support routines are *not* needed in the application code when using the Byteman Automation Tool.
+Note that these statistics are provided to allow verifying the later results when using Byteman, with real programs these kinds of counters and support routines are *not* needed in the application code when using the Byteman automation presented here.

 Below is a screenshot of compiling, running, and seeing the first update from the example program - note the _APP_ marker indicating the source